Comprehensive Integrated Psychiatric Assessment NRNP 6665

 Get your assignment on Comprehensive Integrated Psychiatric Assessment NRNP 6665 done by certified MDs and PhDs in the USA.
 ORDER NOW!

-As advocated by Hilt and Nussbaum (2016), any mental health evaluation must encompass the identification and assessment of safety concerns.
-An astute practitioner diligently evaluates reported safety issues and implements requisite interventions.
-In the case of the young male patient, compelling concerns surfaced, notably his intense anger following a breakup, a lack of understanding regarding the reasons for the breakup, and expressions of not wanting to be alive.
 Additionally, there were indications of possible minimization of substance use.
 Subsequently, the line of questioning should shift to explore current suicidal thoughts, suicidal plans, and intent.
 Furthermore, inquiries about the patient’s living situation and access to firearms become imperative.
-Suicide represents the second leading cause of death among adolescents, with the peak onset of suicidal ideation occurring during adolescence.
+Suicide risk assessment in adolescents is crucial, as suicide represents the second leading cause of death among adolescents, with the peak onset of suicidal ideation occurring during this developmental stage.
 Notably, the severity of these ideations correlates with a higher likelihood of future suicide attempts (Ordaz et al., 2018).

 Srinath et al. (2019) underline the fact that children and adolescents frequently refrain from initiating mental health evaluations due to embarrassment or a lack of comprehension regarding their symptoms.
 Consequently, accurate diagnosis and effective treatment necessitate comprehensive assessments drawing from multiple sources and involving impeccable clinical skills.
-Comprehensive psychiatric assessments provide clinicians, patients, and parents or guardians with the necessary tools to enhance the quality of life during challenging periods.
+Comprehensive psychiatric assessments in pediatrics provide clinicians, patients, and parents or guardians with the necessary tools to enhance the quality of life during challenging periods.

-In the realm of treating children and adolescents, the landscape often differs from that of adults.
-Treatment options unique to children include Cognitive Behavioral Play Therapy (CBPT) and Reciprocal Imitation Training (RIT).
-CBPT, designed for younger children, ingeniously incorporates cognitive-behavioral therapy strategies into play-based interventions, promoting therapeutic work and learning during play sessions.
 Puppets or toys are employed in CBPT to teach children essential skills to surmount challenges (Bhide & Chakraborty, 2020).
 On the other hand, RIT represents a naturalistic developmental-behavioral intervention concentrating on enhancing social interaction via extended bouts of reciprocal imitation.
 RIT emerges as an evidence-based treatment for autism spectrum disorder (Ingersoll et al., 2017).

 References